jiegec/awesome-stars/README.md

 - [g-plane/typed-query-selector](https://github.com/g-plane/typed-query-selector) - Better typed `querySelector` and `querySelectorAll`.
 - [kahole/edamagit](https://github.com/kahole/edamagit) - Magit for VSCode
 - [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.
-- [aws/aws-northstar](https://github.com/aws/aws-northstar) - NorthStar aims to be the standard for rapidly prototyping intuitive, meaningful and accessible user experiences.
-It simplifies your work and ensures consistent, predictable experiences at scale for yo
+- [aws/aws-northstar](https://github.com/aws/aws-northstar) - NorthStar is an open source design system with reusable React components for rapidly prototyping intuitive, meaningful and accessible user experience.
+It simplifies your work and ensures consistent, p
 - [thu-info-community/thu-info-app](https://github.com/thu-info-community/thu-info-app) - An APP aimed at integrating various sources of campus information, developed with React Native
 - [udondan/iam-floyd](https://github.com/udondan/iam-floyd) - AWS IAM policy statement generator with fluent interface
 - [aws/aws-rfdk](https://github.com/aws/aws-rfdk) - The Render Farm Deployment Kit on AWS is a library for use with the AWS Cloud Development Kit that helps you define your render farm cloud infrastructure as code.